May 1, 2018

-Andrew Pollack, father of Parkland shooting victim Meadow Pollack, has filed a wrongful death lawsuit against several people and entities he believes are responsible for the death of his daughter.
+Andrew Pollack, the father of Parkland shooting victim Meadow Pollack, has filed a wrongful death lawsuit against several people and entities he believes are responsible for the death of his daughter.
 In the lawsuit, which is the second to be filed by parents of the Parkland victims, Pollack names:

 - Scot Peterson, the former school resource officer who was stationed at the Parkland school on the day of the mass shooting in February.
-Peterson has been labelled a “coward” by Mr. Pollack, due to his failure to enter the school and tackle the shooter.
+Peterson has been labeled a “coward” by Mr. Pollack, due to his failure to enter the school and tackle the shooter.

 - Nikolas Cruz and the estate of his late mother, Lynda Cruz.
-The estate is considered responsible as, according to Mr. Pollack, Cruz’s mother should have known that her son was mentally unwell, and should have gotten him the treatment he required to prevent him posing a threat to others.
+The estate is considered responsible as, according to Mr. Pollack, Cruz’s mother should have known that her son was mentally unwell, and should have gotten him the treatment he required to prevent him from posing a threat to others.